Eduard Prchal: Biography

 Eduard Prchal is now remembered chiefly as the pilot in the crash of the B-24 at Gibraltar in July 1943 which killed the commander-in-chief of the Polish Army and Prime Minister of the Polish Government in Exile Władysław Sikorski, and 15 others.
 The seriously injured Prchal was the only survivor.
-He resumed piloting VIPs in September 1943, making long-haul flights until the end of the Second World War.
+He resumed piloting VIPs in September 1943, making long-haul flights until the end of World War II.

 In September 1943, Prchal was married to Dolores Šperková (1915–1990).

 In August 1945, Prchal returned to Czechoslovakia and rejoined its Air Force until demobilization in early 1946.
 He then worked as the chief pilot of the Czechoslovak National Airline (ČSA), but he distrusted the new rulers of his homeland after the Communist Party seized power in 1948, and he feared arrest.
-On 30 September 1950, Prchal, his wife, their daughter, and six others flew from Prague to RAF Manston in England in a stolen plane.
+On 30 September 1950, Prchal, his wife, their daughter, and six others flew from Prague to RAF Manston in England in a stolen Douglas DC-3 plane.

 Unable to find work as a pilot in England, Prchal moved with his family to the United States in 1952.
 Here, too, he failed to secure a position in either the air force or in the aeronautical industry.
 Instead, he worked in education in California until he retired in 1978.

 Sikorski crash theories

 In 1967, Rolf Hochhuth, a German playwright, included one theory of the 1943 crash in his play Soldiers: An Obituary for Geneva.
 Here it was an ‘accident’ initiated by Winston Churchill who had instructed the British Secret Service to make the necessary arrangements.
 Unaware that Prchal was still alive, Hochhuth accused the pilot of participating in this plot.
-A libel case resulted and a court in London found in favour of Prchal and awarded him substantial damages and costs, £50,000.
+A libel case resulted and a court in London found in favour of Prchal and awarded him substantial damages and costs of £50,000.
 Hochhuth moved to Switzerland and avoided the payments.
 The London theatre staging the play agreed to out-of-court compensation.

 Prchal was later interviewed several times about the crash.